Confederate statue to stay as East Feliciana Police Jury rejects proposal to remove it

 Recently, the statue has become a divisive public landmark that's seen renewed calls for its removal amid nationwide protests against racism and police brutality following the death of George Floyd at the hands of Minneapolis police.

-Those calling for removal of the statue say it's a relic of slavery and a painful reminder of policies that denied Black residents of their civil rights.
+George was among several people who've called for the removal of the statue, saying it's a relic of slavery and a painful reminder of policies that denied Black residents of their civil rights.
 They've also expressed concerns about the statue's location in front of the courthouse, saying it should be moved elsewhere.

 Concerns about the statue in Clinton have arisen in the past, including a similar push to remove it in 2016.